 You’ll be a better caregiver when you emotionally replenish and nurture yourself outside the duties of caregiving.
 Be attentive to your:

 - Physical needs.
 Exercise, sleep and good nutrition all play important roles in reducing the debilitating effects of stress.

 - Spiritual needs.
-Caring for someone who is suffering or dying provokes questions about the meaning of life and death.
-Having a system of values and beliefs can help you cope.
+Caring for someone at end of life might bring up questions about the meaning of life and death.
+That is why hospice offers chaplains who support all beliefs.
 Learn more about the importance of spiritual support.

 3. Enjoy yourself

 Caregiving is serious work, and it’s easy to neglect your need to play, celebrate life and show your affection for others.
 Keep these tips in mind: